Here you will find helpful tips and resources to help prepare your camper for an awesome week at Camp Harlow.

 How much do I need to pay to register my camper and when is my remaining balance due in full?

 What is the difference between the Cabins and Wagons?
+(Overnight camps only)

 Yes, you may request up to TWO cabin buddies!
 There is a place on the registration form to fill in your cabin buddies’ names.
 While we do our best to accommodate these requests, we cannot guarantee fulfillment.
 (Early registration is strongly encouraged.)
+Note: We will be pre-assigning Day Camp Teams as well!

 Can I request a Counselor?